OnMyZenith/Fourier/README.md

+# Fourier Transform Visualisation and its applications in Denoising
-# Sem 2 MA102 Project for MTE Component
+## Sem 2 MA102 Project for MTE Component